Model

 n_committees_used_int

-Number of committees actually used by Cubist.
+Number of committees actually used in the model.

 Added in version 1.0.0.